 WHAT WE DO

-We are supported by
+We are supported by and a proud partner:

 Depression… I never really believed it to be an illness or acknowledged it as one until I experienced it.
 The first time was in 2006, I locked myself in my bathroom.
 My boyfriend had just left to go home, and I didn’t want him to leave.
 I freaked out, I cried, I was scared and I didn’t know or understand why, I could only feel.
 My mum tried to help me, but I didn’t want anyone but him.
 It was then that I first felt the real feeling of the “black hole”.